Elias Díaz Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to surrender the fourth-fewest home runs in baseball (134 total, 1.1 per game).
+- The Rays give up the fourth-fewest home runs in baseball (135 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.